The People’s University

 World class; Worldwide

-Whether you wish to join our vibrant academic community in the heart of London or Paris, study independently or with the support of an approved teaching institution local to you, you will become a University of London student and join the world class.
+Whether you wish to join our vibrant academic community in the heart of London or Paris, study independently or with the support of an Recognised Teaching Centre, you will become a University of London student and join the world class.